-Trying to send your vehicle across the country but aren’t able to drive it there yourself?
+Trying to send your vehicle across the country but not able to drive it there yourself?
 This guide explains how to ship a car anywhere in the United States.

 While the process itself is quite simple, it’s good to know the factors that impact costs and how to get the best rates.
 This way, you can be sure that you find a fair price for your auto shipment.